T.O.S. (Terminate on Sight): Production

-Tony Yayo stated that the Timbaland and Swizz Beatz tracks are his "favourites", quoting them as "the standout tracks".
+Tony Yayo stated that the Timbaland and Swizz Beatz tracks are his "favorites", quoting them as "the standout tracks".
 Tony Yayo has also confirmed that Ron Browz has produced for the album.

 In an interview with HipHopGame, G-Unit also stated that production was provided by some relatively new producers.

 Reception

 T.O.S: Terminate on Sight received mixed reviews from music critics.
 At Metacritic, it has been given a score of 45 out of 100 based on 10 "mixed or average reviews".

 The track "Straight Outta Southside" is a tribute to Sean Bell who was killed by police in New York City.
 The song features elements from N.W.A's track entitled "Straight Outta Compton".